 - Application control policy in Endpoint Security.

 If you have GPOs that focus on endpoint security, then you should look at the features available in Endpoint Security, including security baselines and mobile threat defense.

 Some settings don't migrate exactly, and may use a different setting

-In some scenarios, some GPO settings won't migrate to the exact same setting in the Settings Catalog.
-Intune will show an alternate setting that has a similar effect.
+In some scenarios, some GPO settings don't migrate to the exact same setting in the Settings Catalog.
+Intune shows an alternate setting that has a similar effect.

-For example, you may see this behavior if you import GPOs that include older Office Administrative Template settings or older Google Chrome settings.
+You can see this behavior if you import GPOs that include older Office Administrative Template settings or older Google Chrome settings.
 In the following image, an older Office setting isn't supported.
 So, Intune suggests migrating to a supported version:

 Some settings fail to migrate

-It's possible there will be some errors when the settings are migrating.
+It's possible some errors can happen when the settings are migrating.
 When the profile is being created, settings that return an error are shown in Notifications:

-Some common reasons a setting may show an error include:
+Some common reasons a setting might show an error include: